 Where do Michigan graduates end up?

 The University Career Center conducts an annual first destination survey to see where our liberal arts graduates have landed.
 You can see the results of the most recent survey along with law and medical school application statistics on our website.
-For a more engaging glimpse into the first destination of recent grads, checkout our alumni/ae profiles.
-For information on graduates outside of LSA, please contact those schools/departments directly.
+For a more engaging glimpse into the first destination of recent grads, check out our alumni/ae profiles.
+For information on graduates outside of LSA, please contact those schools/colleges career services directly.

 When should students start using The University Career Center?

 To make the most of their Michigan experience, students should begin using The University Career Center as early as freshman year.
 Through our array of initiatives designed exclusively for first-year students, your young wolverine will secure a career coach who can help with choosing a major, exploring career options and planning out and reflecting on meaningful campus activities.
 They will also gain early exposure to internships and other experiential opportunities designed to help them develop their story and connect with alumni/ae and employers.

 Do you have the contact information for the other career centers on campus?

 Your student will have access to any and all resources available here at the University Career Center.
 Depending on their interests and where they are at in their career development process you are welcome to refer your student to both the University Career Center and their schools and colleges career center.
 We encourage you to visit Hire Blue to see the other career services office across campus.

 You are welcome to meet our team by visiting the Staff Directory